 How does the frequency arrangement impact on the network performance (e.g. terminal sensitivity) taking into account likely deployment scenarios for the 3.5 GHz band?

-How does a frequency arrangement facilitate wide bandwidth operations forseen for IMT-Advanced (e.g. wider than 20 MHz)
+How does a frequency arrangement facilitate wider channel bandwidths such as 10, 20 and 40 MHz forseen for IMT-Advanced

 Market developments (especially since the development of the ECC Decision in 2011)